 I know there are some articles out there about not using bands for pullups.
 I use bands for pullups, and let me tell you why.
 I treat pullups as a strength exercise.
 By using bands, you can vary the intensity and volume in an organized way just like you do for squats.
 Many times, when someone has been working on pullups for a long time with little success, it’s because they are doing it in a haphazard way.
 If your sets and reps and bands and training days are totally random, you aren’t going to see the results you want.
 So, if you don’t like bands and would rather do negatives or jumping pullups or something else, then that’s cool.
 But, this program isn’t that.

-You either need two or three bands to start, or you need the Rage Pullup Assist.
-We use the Rage Pullup Assist at my gym because it is easy to gauge – you either need one, two, or three bands for your sets, and all of the bands are the same resistance.
-Plus, the Pullup Assist is usually cheaper than buying multiple, separate bands through Rogue or MuscleDriver, etc. You can find it HERE.
+You either need two or three bands to start, or you need something like the Rage Pullup Assist.
+The Pullup Assist is usually cheaper than buying multiple, separate bands through Rogue or MuscleDriver, etc. You can find it HERE.
 If you are at a gym that already has a bunch of bands, that’s perfect.
-But, if you have to buy your own bands, I would totally use the Pullup Assist.
+But, if you have to buy your own bands and don’t want to spend a ton of money, then I would totally use the Pullup Assist.

 Now, comes the fun part!
 If you aren’t familiar with the Nemesis rep schemes, you might want to read about Nemesis HERE.
 You don’t have to read it to understand this pullup program, but it’s good background information, and it explains why we program the way we do.